natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/JAS39C.md

 The Gripen can be used in multiple ways:

-* Furball Fighter - Taking a full load of 6x AIM-9M missiles and countermeasures.
+* Furball Fighter - Taking a full load of 6 x AIM-9M missiles and countermeasures.
 Periodic flares can be used this way along with the relatively cold engine of the Gripen, making you almost invulnerable to IR missiles.
 This however means than you want to be as light as possible, so taking minimum fuel and dropping the fuel pod as you enter the fight is very crucial.
 You should then target enemies that are not spamming flares.
 If the AIM-9M has at least 2-3 seconds of flight without seeing one flare, it is pretty much a guaranteed to hit.
 You can also take one Skyflash missile to guarantee you a hit head-on if used at the right time.
 Using your HMD is crucial in this situation.
-* Interceptor - This involves taking one to three Skyflash missiles and trying to pick off targets in headons, or climbing targets at a maximum of 8-11 km range depending on altitudes.
+* Interceptor - This involves taking one to three Skyflash missiles and trying to pick off targets in head-ons, or climbing targets at a maximum of 8-11 km range depending on altitudes.
 It is a very strong a well rounded loadout.
 You should keep your speed with this loadout, and try to play in more of a support role.

-The Gripen is one of, if not the best, Air Realistic Planes due to its low heat signature, low fuel consumption, HMD, and strong IR missiles, However this does not mean it is not as good in:
+The Gripen is one of Air Realistic planes due to its low heat signature, low fuel consumption, HMD, and strong IR missiles, However this does not mean it is not as good in:

 ;Ground Realistic Battles:

 The Gripen has access to a good variety of guided munitions.
-You can chose between using GBU-12s, GBU-16s and GBU-24s (only on the inner-most pylons) and AGM-65B's which can all be guided with the LITENING II targetting pod.
-One of the best Targetting pods in war thunder, with good thermal sight resolution.
+You can chose between using GBU-12s, GBU-16s and GBU-24s (only on the inner-most pylons) and AGM-65Bs which can all be guided with the LITENING II targetting pod.
+One of the best targetting pods in war thunder, with good thermal sight resolution.
 This gives the Gripen the ability to take out any ground target effectively, and still be able to engage enemy Air due to its wingtip AIM-9M missiles, which effectiveness is much greater in ground battles due to the AIM-9M's smokeless motors, meaning it is effectively invisible as it approaches the target so the enemy may not be able to pop countermeasures soon enough to wave it off.

-When using this plane in GRB, taking one to two AGM's is a good idea, in order to take out enemy SPAA as quickly as possible.
+When using this plane in GRB, taking one to two AGMs is a good idea, in order to take out enemy SPAA as quickly as possible.
 AGMs are preferred over GBUs due to their fire and forget nature, and higher speed.

-Taking out enemy SPAA's such as the Pantsir-S1 is the first thing you should do when you spawn in.
+Taking out enemy SPAAs such as the Pantsir-S1 is the first thing you should do when you spawn in.
 The AGMs should be fired from a maximum of 8 km, and if possible 6 km.
 If more than 5-10 seconds pass and you have not fired an AGM at an enemy SPAA, you should instantly dive while turning the other way.
-After going outside of the enemy SPAA range (18km max) you should sideclimb and get to a comfortable altitude.
+After going outside of the enemy SPAA range (18 km max) you should sideclimb and get to a comfortable altitude.
 Try to take out the the enemy SPAA again with the AGMs. do note that they have higher range if fired from higher altitude.

-After dealing with SPAA, You can start dropping GBU's, but you need to keep in mind that another SPAA can spawn in at any moment and lock you in the IRST mode, so you should always look at the ground, and always fly defensively if possible, putting objects or terrain between you and the enemy ground spawns, keeping your speed up or not flying into straight lines for too long.
+After dealing with SPAA, You can start dropping GBUs, but you need to keep in mind that another SPAA can spawn in at any moment and lock you in the IRST mode, so you should always look at the ground, and always fly defensively if possible, putting objects or terrain between you and the enemy ground spawns, keeping your speed up or not flying into straight lines for too long.

 ;Simulator Battles:

 The Gripen is a very strong plane to use in simulator battles.
 It gets access to a lot of countermeasures, smokeless missiles, making them quite invisible even if enemies look at you when you fire in the right conditions.
-You get access to a good HUD that gives good information, the HMD which is amazing in SIM, a targetting pod on it's own hardpoint, which is good for spotting, and a pretty good radar, with good search sectors, range and modes.
-TWS should be used rather than PD simple PD.
+You get access to a good HUD that gives good information, the HMD which is amazing in SIM, a targetting pod on its own hardpoint, which is good for spotting, and a pretty good radar, with good search sectors, range and modes.
+TWS should be used rather than PD.

-The only downside is that the gripen has a black line running in the middle of the glass canopy, effectively cutting your visibility when in a dogfight, and the fact that it only has access to 6 missiles.
+The only downside is that the Gripen has a black line running in the middle of the glass canopy, effectively cutting your visibility when in a dogfight, and the fact that it only has access to 6 missiles.

 It is one of the best SIM planes due to its very stable canard design, smokeless motors and HMD.
 Flight performance is a bonus.

-The British variant of the Gripen is identical to the Swedish Gripen, other than name and camouflages, and is one of if not the best plane in War Thunder As of the Update "Air Superiority" due to its insanely good flight performance, good ordinance variety, strong Air-to-Air IR missiles and large amount of countermeasures on top of other smaller strengths.
+The British variant of the Gripen is identical to the Swedish Gripen, other than name and camouflages, and is one of the best planes in War Thunder due to its insanely good flight performance, good ordnance variety, strong air-to-air IR missiles and large amount of countermeasures on top of other smaller strengths.
 It is a plane that has very high potential and can win any situation.
 This is not a plane that will limit the one who is piloting it.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->

 '''Pros:'''

-* Missiles - Very capable AIM-9M missiles, which include a seeker shutoff IRCCM and smokeless motor.
+* Very capable AIM-9M missiles, which include a seeker shutoff IRCCM and smokeless motor
-* Flight performance - Extremely nimble and capable plane, which can pull off one-of-a-kind manoeuvers.
+* Extremely nimble and capable plane, which can pull off one-of-a-kind manoeuvres
-* Ordinance - High variety of ordinance including GBUs, AGMs, Countermeasure pods and a good Targetting Pod.
+* High variety of ordnance including GBUs, AGMs, Countermeasure pods and a good targetting pod
-* Engine - High performance, Low temperature, Efficient Engine making it hard to lock you, giving you long flight time and enough thrust.
+* High performance, Low temperature, Efficient Engine making it hard to lock you, giving you long flight time and enough thrust
-* Avionics - Access to HMD, a good radar, lots of countermeasures, 19km ACM Radar range.
+* Access to HMD, a good radar, lots of countermeasures, 19 km ACM Radar range

 '''Cons:'''

-* Can only take a maximum of 6 missiles.
+* Can only carry a maximum of 6 missiles
-* AGMs are B variant.
+* AGMs are B variant
 * Flight performance suffers greatly if damaged

 == History ==